hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 time, until it is a vast, gigantic mass of literature; and through it all runs the old, original story.
-The central story of the Mahabharata is of a war between two families of cousins, one family, called the Kauravas, the other the Pândavas — for the empire of India.
+The central story of the Mahabharata is of a war between two families of cousins, one family, called the Kauravas, the other the Pāndavas — for the empire of India.

 The Aryans came into India in small companies.
 Gradually, these tribes began to extend, until, at last, they became the undisputed rulers of India. and then arose this fight to gain the mastery, between two branches of the same family.
-Those of you who have studied the Gitâ know how the book opens with a description of the battlefield, with two armies arrayed one against the other.
+Those of you who have studied the Gitā know how the book opens with a description of the battlefield, with two armies arrayed one against the other.
 That is the war of the Mahabharata.

 There were two brothers, sons of the emperor.
-The elder one was called Dhritarâshtra, and the other was called Pându.
+The elder one was called Dhritarāshtra, and the other was called Pāndu.
 Dhritarashtra, the elder one, was born blind.
 According to Indian law, no blind, halt, maimed, consumptive, or any other constitutionally diseased person, can inherit.
 He can only get a maintenance.
 So, Dhritarashtra could not ascend the